YunisDEV/templatit/README.md

 ```

 You can also pass array to `data` parameter.
 It will render all data inside array and join them.
 It is useful when fetching comments, any type of list or etc.
+When using array for data, you are able to use `seperator`.
+Example, you can use `seperator:'\n'` or `seperator:'<br>'` for render each data in new line.

 ---